 A few common problems observed on some user PCs:

 - Old hardware: If a PC already runs at a snail’s pace because it has ten-year-old hardware, using modern (security) software may make it unusable.

 - If possible, buy a new PC that at least meets the minimum recommended requirements of the software you want to use.
 Multi-Core processors are preferable.

 - Adding more RAM does not hurt.
-If you use Windows 7 or Windows 8, you should use a minimum of 4GB of RAM.
-If you use Windows XP or Vista, switch to Windows 8.1 64-Bit.
+If you use Windows 7, you should use a minimum of 4GB of RAM.
+If you use Windows XP, Vista, 8 or 8.1, switch to Windows 10 64-Bit.

 - Make sure you have only ONE security program with real-time protection.
 If your new PC came with a trial security suite, remove this before installing a different protection program.